LYNX review summary

 How to open your account

 The account opening process is fully digital and easy to launch.
 On the negative side, the overall process is slow; approval took us more than three days.

 The three steps of LYNX account opening:

 - Enter your personal and financial information.

 - Add info about your trading experience and fill out a questionnaire on your financial knowledge.

 - Verify your identity and residency.
 Upload a national ID or passport to verify your identity; bank statements are accepted as proof of residency.

 Deposit and withdrawal

 You can fund your account in many base currencies, and you have one free withdrawal per month.
-However, you can only use bank transfer.
+The only method offered is bank transfer.

 |• No deposit fee||• Credit/Debit card not available|